-- Contours for C-axis machining are programmed within the FINISHED PART section. - Identify the contours as a FRONT or SURFACE.
+- Contours for C-axis machining are programmed within the FINISHED PART section. - Identify the contours as FACE or LATERAL.
 You can use section codes more than once or program multiple contours within one section code.

-Block references: When editing G codes related to the contour (MACHINING section), load the block references from the displayed contour.
+Block references: When editing G commands related to the contour (MACHINING section), load the block references from the displayed contour.

-▶ Place the cursor in the input box (NS).
+Place the cursor in the input box (NS).

-- Switch to the contour display. - ▶ Place the cursor on the desired contour element

-- Switch to NF. - ▶ Place the cursor on the desired contour element

-▶ Press the LOAD soft key to return to the dialog.
+Contour Switch to the contour display. reference Place the cursor on the desired contour element.
+NE Switch to NE.
+NE Place the cursor on the desired contour element. • Take over Press the LOAD soft key to return to the dialog.